Stetchy0/ProjectPentalogy/Characters/Alex/Abaddon.md

 Alex evolves to be Abaddon, to protect the [[Singularity]], [[Persephone]], as she is at the center of the scale between the two planes of existence.

 Abaddon's home realm is [[Closer Earth|closer earth]], however, his abilities are not tethered to one dimension like [[Dami|Mephisto]]'s.

+Abaddon never directly interacts with situations, only brings them back to balance.
+He undoes things that weren't supposed to happen, then vanishes.
+He can only appear using people who have achieved balance, which is typical of people who have experienced both extreme evil and chaos, as well as serene peace and calm. [[Alex]] is a perfect vessel in this sense, as he was born as [[Emilio Banes]] and eventually became a father for [[Len]] and [[Jaylo]], a very drastic jump from on side of the scale to another.